qrvey/partner-portal/docs/embedding/widgets/an-chart-builder.md

 * ### ON_OPEN_CHART_BUILDER

-    This event is emitted when the user clicks on the &quot;Next&quot; button after chart type selected.
+    This event is emitted when the user clicks on the &quot;Next&quot; button after chart type is selected.

     | **Property** | **Value** | **Required** |
     | --- | --- | --- |